 Education and outreach

 We can provide information about the public accommodations ordinance.
-Contact the Office of Civil Rights for information.
+Contact our office for information.